AnfriH/Oof-Replacer/README.md

 ## Usage
 If you're on the Github Website, you can click "Code" then "Download Zip" to download the file.
 You can then open up the zip file and double-click the .bat file to run it 😀
+If windows warns about running the script, click "More info", then "Run anyway"

 ###### After a Roblox update, you may need to rerun the script

 # How does the script work?